raj-rao-rr/TIPS-Treasury-Puzzle/README.md

 **IV.
 Run the `main.m` script**

+1. Modify the Boolean variable  on line 20 and 21 of the `main.m` to the user specifications.
+Note that `inflation_adj_flag` toggles for base inflation adjustment to the cash flow series and `winsor_flag` toggles for winsorizing individual pair results to remove outliers

-Once all data has been updated you are free to run the entire project base.
+2. Once all data has been updated you are free to run the entire project base.
 You may opt to run the main.m file in a MATLAB interactive session or via terminal on your local machine or HPC cluster.
   ```
   % %    e.g., running code via batch on the FRBNY RAN HPC Cluster
   $ matlab20a-batch-withemail 10 main.m